MetOffice/simulation-systems/source/FurtherDetails/who.rst

 It is the responsibility of the developer to arrange the code reviewer.

-**UM, LFRic Apps, JULES, UKCA and Shumlib** reviews are arranged by contacting the Simulation Systems and Deployment Team.
+**Reviews are arranged by contacting the Simulation Systems and Deployment Team.**

-**LFRic Core** reviews are arranged by contacting the Capability Development Team, or moving the ticket into "ready_for_code_review" state.
-Tickets in this state are allocated reviewers at the weekly team meeting.
+Unlinked **LFRic Core** reviews can also be arranged by moving the ticket into "ready_for_code_review" state.
+Tickets in this state will be picked up by the Core Capability Development Team.

 .. _simIT: